alleotech/project-template-wordpress/README.md

 * Per-environment configuration using .env file, which is ignored by git
 * Powerful build system (phake-builder) integrated
 * Composer integrated with vendor/ folder added to .gitignore .
+* PHPUnit integrated with tests/ folder and an example unit test.
 * Sensible defaults for best practices - favicon.ico, robots.txt, GPL, etc

 For example, you can easily automate the build process of your application